Mason County Senior Activities Association

 • The Association earned the prestigious nomination for the annual 2021 Chamber of Commerce “Best Non-Profit of Mason County”.
 The Chamber recognized all of the good works the association does for seniors here in Mason County and beyond.

-In November 2021, our Bookkeeper, Penny Wilson was promoted to the position of Manager of MCSAC
+In November 2021, our Bookkeeper, Penny Wilson was promoted to the position of Director of MCSAC

 • She oversees The Pavilion and the Senior Center